TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 1. table content summary results for the QC

-2. table content summary results association testing for each sex Below is the list of output column to have in the summary statistics for each sex.
+2. table content summary results association testing for each sex: Below is the list of output column to have in the summary statistics for each sex.
-Column header	Description	Format	Examples

 **SNP**	SNP label for the variant	Identifier from the annotation file	rs693
 			chr2:7819
 			chr:pos:A1:A2